Gom3tzler/Glimpse/README.md

 ## 🔄 How It Works

 1. **Data Fetching**: Python scripts connect to your media server(s) using the provided tokens and fetch metadata for all movies and TV shows.
+2. **Library Filtering**: Excluded libraries are automatically skipped during data fetching, and existing data files are cleaned to ensure consistency.
-2. **Multi-Server Support**: When multiple servers are configured, data is fetched separately and stored in server-specific directories.
+3. **Multi-Server Support**: When multiple servers are configured, data is fetched separately and stored in server-specific directories.
-3. **Image Processing**: Media posters and backdrops are downloaded, with MD5 checksums to avoid re-downloading unchanged files.
+4. **Image Processing**: Media posters and backdrops are downloaded, with MD5 checksums to avoid re-downloading unchanged files.
-4. **Theming**: The interface automatically adapts its theme based on your primary server (Plex orange/yellow, Jellyfin blue, or Emby green).
+5. **Theming**: The interface automatically adapts its theme based on your primary server (Plex orange/yellow, Jellyfin blue, or Emby green).
-5. **Server Switching**: If multiple servers are configured, users can switch between them with a dropdown menu.
+6. **Server Switching**: If multiple servers are configured, users can switch between them with a dropdown menu.
-6. **Web Server**: Nginx serves the static web interface and the downloaded data.
+7. **Web Server**: Nginx serves the static web interface and the downloaded data.
-7. **Scheduled Updates**: Cron runs the data fetchers on the configured schedule to keep content up-to-date.
+8. **Scheduled Updates**: Cron runs the data fetchers on the configured schedule to keep content up-to-date.
-8. **Persistence**: All data is stored in volumes mapped to your host, ensuring it persists between container restarts.
+9. **Persistence**: All data is stored in volumes mapped to your host, ensuring it persists between container restarts.

 ## 🌐 Customization